-Just because white beans are alternatives to chickpeas doesn’t mean they are any less nutritious!
+Just because you make your dip with other beans doesn’t mean its any less nutritious!
 Some of the health benefits of white beans include the following:

-– White beans are high in plant-based protein, which is essential for muscle building
+– They are high in plant-based protein, which is essential for muscle building

 – It is great for bone development because of its high calcium content